mitcand/mapgen/README.md

 ### Map looks distorted or has cut-off edges

+- Try `config$manual_center` and `config$manual_extent_deg` for full control
 - The projection auto-selection should handle most cases
+- For large extents spanning multiple continents, Equirectangular is used
 - For high-latitude data, LAEA is automatically selected
 - Try `config$projection_override <- "laea"` for problematic regions

+### Countries like Russia cause artifacts

+- For global views, problematic countries are automatically cropped to the visible extent
+- Use `config$extent_mode <- "country"` with `config$country_filter <- "RUS"` to focus on Russia specifically
+- Or use `config$extent_mode <- "manual"` with `config$manual_center` and `config$manual_extent_deg` for precise control

+### Map zooms out to show distant territories (e.g., French Guiana when data is in France)

+- The script automatically breaks country multipolygons into parts and only uses parts containing data
+- This should be handled automatically in `data_countries` and `clipmark_countries` modes
+- If still problematic, use `extent_mode = "data_bbox"` or `extent_mode = "manual"`

 ### Transit legs stretch the map too much

-- The script uses 1st-99th percentile of coordinates by default
-- This excludes outlier points (like long transit legs) from the extent calculation
+- Use `extent_mode = "clipmark_countries"` or `"clipmark_bbox"` to base extent on targets instead of all data
+- Or use `extent_mode = "manual"` with specific center/extent values
-- The data is still plotted, just the map extent is based on the core coverage area
+- The data is still plotted, just the map extent is based on your chosen reference

 ### Colors don't match categories